-Upon start up ngspice reads its configuration file spinit. spinit may be found in C:\Spice\share\ngspice\scripts (Windows) or /usr/local/share/ngspice/scripts (LINUX).
-The path may be overridden by setting the environmental variable SPICE_SCRIPTS to a path where spinit is located. ngspice for Windows will also search for spinit in the directory where ngspice.exe resides.
-If spinit is not found, a warning message is issued, but ngspice will continue (but of course without code models etc.).
+At startup ngspice reads its configuration file spinit. spinit may be found in a path relative to the location of the ngspice executable

+..\share\ngspice\scripts.
+The path may be overridden by setting the environmental variable SPICE_SCRIPTS to a path where spinit is located.
+Ngspice for Windows will additionally search for spinit in the directory where ngspice.exe resides.
+If spinit is not found a warning message is issued, but ngspice continues.